kyma-project/kyma/docs/helm-broker/02-02-deep-dive.md

 ![Architecture deep dive](./assets/hb-deep-dive.svg)

-1. The Controller watches ClusterAddonsConfiguration (CAC) and AddonsConfiguration (AC) custom resources.
+1. The Controller watches for ClusterAddonsConfiguration (CAC) and AddonsConfiguration (AC) custom resources (CRs).
 2. The user creates, updates, or deletes CAC or AC custom resources.
 3. The Controller fetches and parses the data of all addon repositories defined in these custom resources.
-4. The Controller saves (?) addon in the internal addons storage.
-5. The Controller creates ClusterServiceBroker or ServiceBroker, depending on whether the

-  2. Linting fetched bundles
+During this step, the Controller does the following:
+  - Analyze fetched addons against errors.
-  3. Checking for ID duplication under **repositories** field
+  - Check for ID duplications under the **repositories** field.
-  4. Checking for ID conflicts with already registered addons.
+  - Check for ID conflicts with already registered addons.
-  5. Persist

-  >**NOTE:** There is no fast return in case of error.
-All addons are fetched and processed.
-Thanks to the **status** entry, the user can read information about all detected problems with a given custom resource.

-### Update/Relist CR

-This section describes the situation when:
- - user updates already created addons configuration
- - relist action occurred (triggered by the resync interval)

-Steps:
-   1. If `status.observedGeneration == addon.generation` and `status == success` then do not process

-      else: (execute similar logic as for **Add CRD**)

-      1. If the configuration was marked as success then remove if from storage.
-      2. Clear status and insert to queue - during the next processing of this object, the controller will treat it as newly added and logic from section **Add CR** will be executed.

-Implications: when CRD is updated then it's treated as newly added.

-### Delete CR

-We need to execute clean-up logic, so all CRs need to have the `addons.kyma-project.io` finalizer.

-1. If the configuration was marked as success then remove it from storage.
-2. If the ClusterAddonsConfiguration was removed and had `status == success`  then increment the `reprocessRequest` field of all failed ClusterAddonsConfiguration.
-   If AddonsConfiguration was removed and had `status == success` then increment the `reprocessRequest` field of all failed AddonsConfiguration from the same namespace.
+4. The Controller persists fetched addons in the storage.
+5. When the first CR appears, the Controller creates ClusterServiceBroker or ServiceBroker, depending on the type of the CR.
+The ClusterServiceBroker/ServiceBroker provides information about Broker's proper endpoint to the Service Catalog.
+This endpoint returns the list of available services.
+There is always only one ClusterServiceBroker and one ServiceBroker per Namespace, no matter the number of CRs.
+6. The Broker component reads addons from the storage and exposes them as Service Classes to the Service Catalog.
+7. The Service Catalog communicates with ClusterServiceBroker/ServiceBroker and watches for Service Classes.

-### Manual reprocessing
+### Update CRs

+There are two cases in which you might want to update your CR:
+- Re-fetching addons from a remote server
+- Changing repositories URLs

-If Configuration was processed successfully then is not updated automatically.
-In such a case, user can always increment **reprocessRequest** to explicitly request reprocessing of already registered and processed Configuration, e.g. for re-fetching addons from a remote server.
+If you provided changes to your addon on a remote server but the URL did not change, you must re-fetch your changes manually.
+In such a case, increment the **reprocessRequest** field to explicitly request the reprocessing of already registered and processed CR.

+If you made any change in your addon's URLs, the update process is triggered automatically and the Controller performs its logic.

+### Delete CRs

+If you want to delete a given CR, follow the clean-up logic:

+1. If a given CR is in the **Ready** state, remove it from the storage.
+2. After all CRs with the **Ready** status are removed, increment the **reprocessRequest** field of all failed custom resources in order to reprocess them.